MarkWieczorek/mapmanager/_posts/2015-04-20-database-overview.md

 - Workflow
 ---

-Map Manager allows you to build a database of 3D objects within a single [stack][1] and then to connect these objects through time into a [map][2].
+Map Manager builds a database of 3D objects and line segments within a single [stack][1].
+Stacks and their associated 3D objects and line segments can then be connected together into a time-series with a [map][2].

+Manage a stack db for a single stack with the [stack db interface][3].

+Manage a map with the [map making interface][4].

 ###Definitions

 ####Stack

-A 3D image
+A 3D image.

-####Stack DB
+####Stack Database (**stack db**)

-A collection of 3D points within a single stack.
+A collection of 3D points and line segments within a single stack.

 ####Line Segment

-A line tracing within a single stack
+A line tracing within a single stack.

 ####Map

-A collection of stacks.
+A time-series of stacks and their associated stack db(s).

 ####Run

 A sequence of stacks.
-A run can follow either points or line segments in a stack db.
+A run can follow either 3D points or line segments for each stack in a map.

 [1]: /mapmanager/stack/
 [2]: /mapmanager/map-plot/
-[3]: /mapmanager/stack-browser/
+[3]: /mapmanager/annotating-a-stack/
+[4]: /mapmanager/making-a-map/